- Financial aid

 Degrees and certificates

 SIL-UND strives to keep its costs low, in effect providing an automatic scholarship to all students.
 If that's not enough, here are some options for additional financial aid.

-SIL offers some small scholarships (typically 30-70% of tuition and fees) each summer, which are awarded based on financial need, academic record, and evidence of committment to field research and service in local language communities.
+SIL offers some small scholarships (typically 30-70% of tuition) each summer, which are awarded based on financial need, academic record, and evidence of committment to field research and service in local language communities.
 They are normally awarded in the middle of the summer session, although on request some decisions may be made prior to the summer.
 They are applied first against any amount that the student owes SIL-UND or UND, then any remainder is paid directly to the student.

 SIL-UND has a special scholarship fund designated for students studying community-based literacy (the “Literacy Megacourse”) at SIL-UND.
 The amounts available are more generous than the general scholarships, often providing 50-100% of tuition and fees.
 In addition to the criteria for general scholarships (above), scholarships from this fund are awarded based upon evidence of a commitment to do work in community-based literacy in developing countries, such as:

 - Affiliation with an organization that will facilitate a student's commitment to work in literacy

 - Enrollment in a degree or certificate program at UND with a literacy emphasis

 - Contribution to the professional discipline

 Students who are enrolled in the Literacy Megacourse and who have applied for financial aid from SIL-UND are automatically considered for the literacy scholarships.